citp/privacy-policy-historical/c/cr/cre/creditorwatch.com.au.md

-> *The following text is extracted and transformed from the creditorwatch.com.au privacy policy that was archived on 2018-03-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180310133457id_/https%3A//creditorwatch.com.au/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the creditorwatch.com.au privacy policy that was archived on 2019-03-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190302190610id_/https%3A//creditorwatch.com.au/privacy) for the most accurate reproduction.*

-# Privacy Policy - Company Privacy Policy - CreditorWatch
+# Privacy Policy - CreditorWatch

 ## CreditorWatch Privacy Policy